-ARRIVAL
+ARRIVAL:

 - School hours are from 7:50 AM to 3:15 PM.
-Families may arrive as early as 7:30 AM. - At 7:30, children are to be signed in with program staff in the cafeteria.
-Families arriving between 7:30 AM and 7:50 AM wait in the cafeteria until the 7:50 bell rings. - Please take your child to the restroom before signing them in with our staff. - Support staff are available to monitor breakfast care from 7:30 AM until 7:50 AM.
-If you arrive at 7:50 AM or later, you must stay until your child is finished eating, walk your child to class and sign him/her in with classroom staff. - Classrooms open at 7:50 AM. - Families arriving between 7:50 AM and 8:14 AM may sign children in with the classroom teacher. - Families are considered tardy at 8:15 AM.
+Families may arrive as early as 7:30 AM. - At 7:30, children who are to eat breakfast will sign in with program staff in the cafeteria.
+Families arriving between 7:30 AM and 7:50 AM who are not eating breakfast will arrive at the Minter Lane entrance. - Please take your child to the restroom before signing them in with our staff. - Support staff are available to monitor breakfast care from 7:30 AM until 7:50 AM.
+If you arrive at 7:50 AM or later, you must stay until your child is finished eating, walk your child to class and sign him/her in with classroom staff. - Classrooms open at 7:50 AM. - Families arriving between 7:50 AM and 8:14 AM will drop their child off at the building entrance of their classroom. - Families are considered tardy at 8:15 AM.
 At that time, a tardy pass is required from the office in order to sign your child into the classroom.

-DEPARTURE
+DEPARTURE:

-Children may be picked up between 2:45 PM and 3:15 PM.
+Children are picked up between 2:45 PM and 3:15 PM in the classroom.
 Parents won't be allowed to pick children up from classrooms between 2:05 PM and 2:35 PM.
 During this time period, our campus is preparing students to get on buses to return to the elementary campuses.
 It is a very busy time for the adults and our three and four-year-old students.
 In order to keep all students safe, there need to be as few distractions as possible.
 If you need to pick up your child early for an afternoon appointment, you will need to do so before 2:05 PM or after 2:35 PM.
 The school day ends at 3:15.
 All students must be picked up by that time.

-TRANSPORTATION SERVICES
+TRANSPORTATION SERVICES:

 Every family completes a Transportation Agreement stating who has permission to sign their children in and out of school each day.
 Anyone on the Transportation Agreement must be prepared to show a picture ID every single time your child is signed in/out from school.
 Your child may not leave campus with anyone who isn't on the Transportation Agreement.
 Parents/legal guardians are welcome to add names to or take names off the Transportation Agreement.
 However, changes in the Transportation Agreement won't be made over the phone.
 All changes must be done in person and through the main office.
 The person making the changes must be the parent/legal guardian and must be willing to show a picture ID at the time changes are made.
-Your signature on the Transportation Agreement indicates your agreement with these policies and procedures.
+Your signature on the Transportation Agreement with these policies and procedures.
 Keeping your little one safe is important to us!!!